-Author has written 256 stories for Buffy: The Vampire Slayer, Angel, Misc.
-Comics, Inuyasha, Aliens/Predator, Trigun, Fruits Basket, X-Men, Cthulhu Mythos, Harry Potter, Prometheus, 2012, Ghost Busters (Real/Extreme), American Horror Story, Star Wars, Labyrinth, My Little Pony, Adventure Time with Finn and Jake, Five Nights at Freddy´s, and Top Gun.
+Author has written 258 stories for Buffy: The Vampire Slayer, Angel, Misc.
+Comics, Inuyasha, Aliens/Predator, Trigun, Fruits Basket, X-Men, Cthulhu Mythos, Harry Potter, Prometheus, 2012, Ghost Busters (Real/Extreme), American Horror Story, Star Wars, Labyrinth, My Little Pony, Monster High, Adventure Time with Finn and Jake, and Five Nights at Freddy´s.

 I didn’t realize that anybody would be hitting this page when I started posting my fanfic.
 Wow, was I wrong!
 So, out of courtesy I might as well go into more detail than, “I’m a little woman with a big mouth from the Upper South.”